 Establishing a strong online presence is important for universities and colleges.
 A website that includes one or more blog pages is a valuable tool in accomplishing your university’s online goals.
 Blogs boost traffic, boost search engine result placement, increase links and sharing, provide information for recruits and current students, and much more.

-If you have any questions about how to add a blog on your university website, let us know in the comments section below!
+If you have any questions about how to add a blog on your university website, contact us.
+We’d be happy to help!